AlexisDrain/Space-Ants-X/_Promo/Readme_SpaceAntsX.txt

 - Use mouse to aim and Left mouse click to fire flamethrower.

 Notes:
-- Performance is better on Chrome than Firefox.
 - Performance is better with fullscreen disabled.

 Full credits + Source code: